idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 ### How do you do planning?

+6 step process

-5 step process 1.
-Define Tracks 1.
-Find "boulders" in each track 1.
-Break boulders into projects, cost and analyze and order by ROI 1.
-Determine cut lines 1.
-Resource allocate 1.
-Execute
+1. Define Tracks
+1. Find "boulders" in each track
+1. Break boulders into projects, cost and analyze and order by ROI
+1. Determine cut lines
+1. Resource allocate
+1. Execute (It's 1% inspiration and 99% percperation)

 The only time when the 5 step process should occur simultaneously across all tracks is when a team is forming, or taking a major pivot.
 At all other times this series of steps should be occurring continuously and asynchronously.